 Why Business Owners Should Pay Themselves First?

-Why it matters what you pay yourself as the business owner.
+Why does it matter what you pay yourself as the business owner?

 Business owners often don’t pay themselves at all but draw money out of the business account when they need it.
 At the end of the year, the accountant adds up all the “draws” and books it to something appropriate in the balance sheet to make the Tax Department happy, and it’s all good.
 So why does it matter how much you pay yourself, why should you pay yourself at all and how much should you get paid?

 Your business’ profitability is determined by how much money you take out at any given time.

 If, for example, your company turns over half-a-million dollars and has 4 employees with office space to maintain but only extracts $200K annually from within its walls because all of the profits go back into paying staff wages or covering tax liabilities (or both), then there may not be enough leftovers after Cost Of Sales have been paid as well-meaning that while on paper “profitability” looks good; in reality, things might get more difficult when trying run day-to see if this venture continues producing positive results.

 Let’s say your company had a good quarter.

 You get paid and spend some of that money on something you really wanted, like an expensive vacation or the newest phone!